What is Livery Insurance?

 The cost of livery insurance coverage depends on the following:

-- Driving record - Both you and your driver(s) driving records will come into question when establishing insurance rates.
-If you or anyone with your business has a less-than-favorable driving history, expect higher premiums.
+Driving record - Both you and your driver(s) driving records will come into question when establishing insurance rates.

-- Type of vehicles - Regular commercial sedans, like those used by many taxi companies, will be less expensive to insure than something extravagant like a stretch limo.
-The number of vehicles your business uses will also affect your rates.
-You will pay more for insurance if you have a whole fleet of vehicles needing coverage.
+Type of vehicles - Regular commercial sedans, like those used by many taxi companies, will be less expensive to insure than something extravagant like a stretch limo.

-- Coverage limits - How much insurance coverage you need will impact your rates.
+Coverage limits - How much insurance coverage you need will impact your rates.
 The more insurance you need, the higher your premiums will be.
-Your insurance deductible will also affect how much you pay annually for coverage.
-The lower you set your deductible, the more you will be paying.

 Get a Livery Insurance Quote Today